Last Updated on October 28, 2021 by Michelle Ball

 7) Document everything.

-8) Appeal any college discipline or other negative outcome and bring up the improper conduct by the professor.
+8) Appeal any college discipline or other negative outcome and bring up the improper conduct by the university professor.

 Education Attorney for Students